MSchmoecker/ComfyMods/ContentsWithin/README.md

 ## Changelog

 2.1.4
- * Added compatibility for 'Quick Stack - Store - Sort - Trash - Restock', hiding its chest buttons when hovering over a chest
+ * Added compatibility for 'Quick Stack - Store - Sort - Trash - Restock', hiding its chest buttons when hovering over a chest (thanks Goldenrevolver)

 2.1.3
  * Updated for Valheim 0.217.22, not compatible with older versions